Joseph Kasa-Vubu: Political activities

 Kasa-Vubu began semi-clandestine political organising work while he was still employed by colonial authorities.

-Following the resignation of its leader on 21 March 1954, Kasa-Vubu was elected president of the Alliance des Bakongo (ABAKO).
+Following the resignation of its leader on 21 March 1954, Kasa-Vubu was elected president of the Bakongo Association (ABAKO).
 Under his leadership, the group swept the first open municipal Leopoldville elections in 1957 and he was elected mayor of the Dendale district of the city.

 Kasa-Vubu quickly became known as one of the first Congolese leaders to call for independence.
 At first, he advocated for independence from Belgium on a 30-year timeline, but he shortened the timetable as the ABAKO movement gained in strength.
 In his inauguration speech as mayor of Dendale, Kasa-Vubu reiterated his demand for independence, drawing a reprimand from Belgian colonial authorities, which only strengthened his image as a Congolese leader.

 On 4 January 1959, an ABAKO political gathering organised by Kasa-Vubu erupted into violence, sparking the Léopoldville riots, a pivotal moment in the Congolese struggle for independence.
 Kasa-Vubu was set to address the crowd on African nationalism, but colonial authorities banned the meeting.
 They were unable to calm the crowd and thousands of Congolese began rioting.
 Kasa-Vubu was arrested, along with several other leaders, and imprisoned for inciting the riot.
 He was released two months later.